 GO;

-You can able to see, it created the Stored procedure successfully.
+You can see that it created the Stored procedure successfully.

 Now our Stored Procedure is ready.
-The next step is to create the Azure Function from where we are going to call this stored procedure.
+The next step is to create the Azure Function from where we will call this stored procedure.

 We will create An Azure Timer Trigger Function using Visual Studio 2019.